THautamaki/GHSCM_results/Readme.md

 ## Performing the simulation analyses

-> <font color="red">All provided scripts assume the working directory
+> \[!NOTE\] All provided scripts assume the working directory has the
-> has the same directory structure as this repository.
-The scripts use
+> same directory structure as this repository.
+The scripts use relative
-> relative paths to read and save files.</font>
+> paths to read and save files.

 To run analyses using the R methods, we created the R script named `Run_R_methods_and_combine_results.R`, the main file for the simulation